 Top of Page

-Genbu in Japanese; in Chinese, known as Gui Xian, Kuei Hsien, or Zuan-Wu (Zheng We, Xuanwu).
-Genbu is always listening, and is thus portrayed as completely versed in Buddha's teachings; corresponds to winter, cold, water, black, earth, and faith.
-The tortoise is a symbol of a long life and happiness.
+Genbu 玄武 in Japanese; in Chinese Gui Xian, Kuei Hsien, Zuan Wu, Zheng Wu, Xuanwu.
+Genbu is always listening, and is thus portrayed as completely versed in Buddha’s teachings; corresponds to winter, cold, water, black, earth, and faith.
+The tortoise is a symbol of long life and happiness.
 When it becomes one thousand years old, it is able to speak the language of humans.
 Able to foretell the future.
 In artwork, often shown together with the snake.

-Turtle Genbu (Nagasaki, photo by Angus McIntyre) In Japan, however, the turtle has been largely supplanted by its Buddhist counterpart, known as Tamonten, the most popular and powerful of the Shitenno (the Four Buddhist Protectors of the Four Directions).
+Turtle Genbu (Nagasaki, photo by Angus McIntyre) In Japan, the turtle’s Buddhist counterpart is known as Tamonten, the most powerful of the Shitennō (Four Buddhist Protectors of the Four Directions).
 Tamonten is also known as the Black Warrior and is also called Bishamonten; like the tortoise, his imagery corresponds to north, winter, black, and the element water.

 Turtle entwined with snake; photo courtesy of www.rarebooksinjapan.com